-Information by all agencies about their involvement with the family should be submitted in a written, legible and signed report for the conference.
-The report should be available to the conference Chair 2 working days in advance of the conference and 3 working days for a review conference.
-All agencies should have a conference report proforma, or can use the DSCBs' template for Multi-Agency Reports for Initial Child Protection Conferences (ICPC) (see Document Library, Report Forms and Templates Section) or for reviews the template for Multi-Agency Reports for Review Child Protection Conference (RCPC) (see Document Library, Report Forms and Templates Section).
-The report should be discussed with the child, if appropriate and the family prior to the conference.
+All agencies should use the Derby and Derbyshire Safeguarding Children Partnership template for Multi-Agency Reports for Initial Child Protection Conferences (ICPC) (see Document Library, Report Forms and Templates Section) or for reviews the template for Multi-Agency Reports for Review Child Protection Conference (RCPC) (see Document Library, Report Forms and Templates Section).

 Medical reports will not be shared amongst conference members.
-A copy should be provided to the conference Chair.
+A copy should be provided to the Conference Chair.
 The Paediatrician attending the meeting will interpret relevant information for the conference; however their report should be written using language and terminology that can be understood by all practitioners and families.
-If the Paediatrician is not able to attend a relevant Health professional will support this process either in person or via the teleconferencing process.
+If the Paediatrician is not able to attend in some circumstances, they will support this process either in person or via the teleconferencing process.

 Information from children and families

 Children and family members should be helped in advance to consider what they wish to convey to the conference, how they wish to do so and what help and support they will require (e.g. they may choose to communicate in writing, by other means or with the help of an Advocate).

 9. Chairing the Conference